mikhailejohnapale/dev-env/README.md

 ## After booting a bootloader will appear
-1. Select live mode.
+- Select live mode.
-2. Test all peripheral devices if working.
+- Test all peripheral devices is working.
-3. Click install icon found in the desktop.
+- Click install icon found in the desktop.

-## Follow installation process
+## Delete and Partition Disk
+- Delete previous partitions in the disk using gparted.
 - Ensure only one partition on the disk in gparted.
 - Commit to settings and install.